Rab Microlight Alpine Jacket - Women's Review

 Portability

 Despite its name, the Microlight is not the most micro nor the lightest in this review.
 It's still plenty light enough to earn a spot in your backpack, especially given its strong performance against wind and abrasion.
-The size small we tested weighs 13.3 ounces without its (included) stuff sack.
+The size small we tested weighs 13.3 ounces.

 The Microlight didn't steal the show for compressibility, either.
 However, it's still packable enough to be a logical choice for many outdoor adventures.
-It packs into a well-designed stuff sack that is easy to clip to a pack or harness and features a sturdy, reflective clipping strap.
+The jacket we purchased for testing included a well-designed stuff sack that was easy to clip to a pack or harness, but Rab has stopped including the stuff sack with this jacket since our test period.

 Weather Resistance